Nemo157/git-appraise-rs/README.md

 This is a Rust port of the [git-appraise][] library (written in Go).
 Currently it offers read-only access to the stored reviews in a repository via the [git2-rs][] library.
-Eventually it will be expanded to include mutation and creation of new reviews.
+Eventually it may be expanded to include mutation and creation of new reviews.

 ## License